Singer-Songwriter, Actor, Makeup Artist, Stylist

-Dakota Romero is a lifelong performer with world experience, beginning her show business career during her first years of life under the wing of her parents.
+Dakota is a lifelong performer with world experience, beginning her show business career during her first years of life under the wing of her parents.
 Born on the summer solstice in Santa Monica, California, Dakota first modeled with her mother, New York model Suzanne Mitchell in Chicago, Illinois at the tender age of one.
-At the age of two, she appeared in her father, musician and activist Robby Romero’s, award-winning Native Children’s Survival music videos ALL THE MISSING CHILDREN and IS IT TO LATE.
+At the age of two, Dakota appeared in her father, musician and activist Robby Romero’s award-winning Native Children’s Survival music videos ALL THE MISSING CHILDREN and IS IT TO LATE.
 Prefaced by President Mikhail Gorbachev’s historic environmental message at the Global Forum of Spiritual and Parliamentary Leaders in Moscow, IS IT TOO LATE was broadcast around the world from the Kremlin and premiered at the United Nations General Assembly in New York City during the United Nations Environment Programme (UNEP), Children and the Environment Project.

-Dakota went on to perform with an international children’s choir at the United Nations Earth Summit in Rio de Janero, Brazil, and, hit the road in the United States with her father on the 1994 Red Thunder Indian Country Tour, 1995 Blues Traveler-founded festival, H.O.R.D.E.
-Tour, and again with the following summer’s H.O.R.D.E.
-Tour.
+Dakota went on to perform with an international children’s choir at the 1992 United Nations Earth Summit in Rio de Janeiro, Brazil.
+She hit the road in the United States with her father on the 1994 Red Thunder Indian Country Tour, 1995 Blues Traveler-founded tour, H.O.R.D.E.
+Festival and again with the following summer’s H.O.R.D.E.
+Festival Tour.
 She sang and danced with Red Thunder, Blues Traveler, Rickie Lee Jones, Rusted Root, and Natalie Merchant, all before the age of 10.

 Dakota quickly began exploring another passion and art form that runs in her family, acting, as she appeared in plays and musicals in Los Angeles.

 “I love theater.
 There’s a live audience, and you do the entire thing every night.
 Start to finish.”